lonhattan007/Eurus/README.md

 ## TODOs:

 - Migrate from `MDB React` to `TailwindCSS`
-- Fetch APIs from third-party providers, currently `AccuWeather`
+- Fetch APIs from third-party providers, currently `OpenWeather`
 	- Better and more concise data
 - Add some enhancements on UI/UX:
 	- Localization